What Can You Do With a Finance Degree?

-Types of Finance Jobs
+Finance Major Jobs

-Either way, the endgame is the same: to help your organization or clients manage and improve their financial situation.
-To do so, you'll need skill in financial analysis, management and economic modeling and forecasting, all of which you can learn as part of online finance degree programs.
+No matter the path you choose, the endgame is the same: to help your organization or clients manage and improve their financial situation.
+To do so, you’ll need skill in financial analysis, management and economic modeling and forecasting, all of which you can learn as part of online finance degree programs.